ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-For compilers, such as `clang`, that have the `-Weverything` option, while you may wish to try it, you should look at
+For compilers, such as `clang`, that have the `-Weverything` option, while you may wish to try it, you should read our
 FAQ on "[clang -Weverything](../faq.html#weverything)".
 We do **NOT** recommend that you put the use of `-Weverything` into your submission's `Makefile` for the reasons